ckeditor/ckeditor4/tests/plugins/autocomplete/manual/windowborder.md

 *Repeat steps below for all 3 editors and modes (Left, Right and Bottom).*

 1. Select mode (Left / Right / Bottom).
-1. Place selection insdie editor content as close as possible to window border.
+1. Place selection inside editor content as close as possible to window border.
 1. Type `@`.

-## Expected
+### Expected:

 Mention panel should appear inside browser viewport and be fully visible.

-## Unexpected
+### Unexpected:

 Mention panel appears outside browser borders and is not fully visible.

+1. Play around with different caret placements to check if the panel is always visible and accessible.